kwant-project/kwant/doc/source/tutorial/tutorial2.rst

 exactly show this behavior (Note though that no care was taken to choose realistic parameters).

 The tight-binding model corresponding to the Rashba-Hamiltonian naturally exhibits a 2x2-matrix structure of onsite energies and hoppings.
-In order to deal with matrices in python, kwant uses the `numpy package
-<numpy.scipy.org>`_.
-In order to use matrices in our program, we thus also
+In order to use matrices in our program, we import the tinyarray package.  (`NumPy
-have to import that package:
+<http://numpy.scipy.org/>`_ would work as well, but tinyarray is much faster
+for small arrays.)

 .. literalinclude:: 2-spin_orbit.py
     :start-after: #HIDDEN_BEGIN_xumz